Catalyst of Chaos

 Check out this article from Marie Claire: 5 Women Reveal The Moment They Realised They Were In A Pyramid Scheme or take a gander at the Anti-MLM Coalition.
 How about this podcast on Youtube from “Sounds like MLM but ok”, or this Documentary about LuLaRoe.

-Most products here are of my own creation and on sale at my Etsy shop.
+Most products here are of my own creation and on sale at my Card Shop.
 However, in full disclosure as an Amazon Associate, I earn from qualifying purchases.
 This site contains affiliate links for Amazon products as well as products and services outside of the Amazon network.